ainhartloz/youtube-dl-ui/README.md

 Create a folder named "youtube-dl-ui" and add the files into the folder.

 Run the bat script to start the UI

+FAQ:

+Q: The UI won't run.
+A: This requires Python to run, you may download it here (please choose the latest stable version): https://www.python.org/downloads/

+Q: The files are downloaded into two files separately as audio and video.
+A: You need ffmpeg to convert both of them into the video as youtube API has them separate.

+Please refer to this link for ffmpeg installation: https://phoenixnap.com/kb/ffmpeg-windows